SVP64 Branch Conditional behaviour

 - Branch takes place only if all CR field tests succeed: a Great Big AND of all condition tests.
 Exit occurs on the first failed test.

-Early-exit is enacted such that the Vectorised Branch does not perform needless extra tests, which will help reduce reads on the Condition Register file.
+Early-exit is enacted such that the Vectorized Branch does not perform needless extra tests, which will help reduce reads on the Condition Register file.

 Note: Early-exit is MANDATORY (required) behaviour.
 Branches MUST exit at the first sequentially-encountered failure point, for exactly the same reasons for which it is mandatory in programming languages doing early-exit: to avoid damaging side-effects and to provide deterministic behaviour.
 Speculative testing of Condition Register Fields is permitted, as is speculative calculation of CTR, as long as, as usual in any Out-of-Order microarchitecture, that speculative testing is cancelled should an early-exit occur. i.e. the speculation must be "precise": Program Order must be preserved

-srcstep, dststep etc. are all reset, ready to begin looping from the
+dststep etc. are all reset, ready to begin looping from the beginning

-beginning for the next instruction.
-However for Vertical-first
+for the next instruction.
+However for Vertical-first Mode srcstep

 ).